cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     }
     ```

-The `.env` file contains the RPC URL, make sure to adjust it to your situation.
+The `.env` file contains the `RPC_URL`, adjust it to your situation.
 If necessary, launch the Checkers blockchain:

 * If you are running it locally with Ignite CLI: